carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Scattered block writes

-Instead of minimizing the number of remote downloads, we'll shift the focus from volume centered to being file centered.
+Instead of minimizing the number of remote downloads, we shift from a volume-centered to a file-centered approach.
 This shift results in blocks being written sequentially to disk for each file, which is a more disk-friendly access pattern.
-The major problem with this approach is that each file does not know how deduplicated blocks are shared between files.
+The major problem with this approach is that each file does not track how deduplicated blocks are shared between files.
 As such, multiple files would download the same volume multiple times, alongside decryption and decompression; a lot of redundant work.

-To solve this, we introduce a new cache system that keeps track of which blocks are needed for each file and ensures that each block is only downloaded, decrypted, and decompressed once.
+To solve this, we introduce a new caching system that keeps track of which blocks are needed for each file and ensures that each block is only downloaded, decrypted, and decompressed once.
-The cache system is split into two parts: a volume cache and a block cache.
+The caching system is split into two parts: a volume cache and a block cache.
 The volume cache keeps track of which volumes are needed for each file and ensures that each volume is only downloaded once.
 It is decrypted and stored on disk in a temporary folder, until it is no longer needed at which point it is deleted.
 The block cache keeps track of how many times a block is needed throughout the restoration flow, and ensures that each block is only decompressed once.